ManuelPeinado/GlassActionBar/README.md

 GlassActionBar is an Android library which implements a glass-like effect for the action bar.

-The three most commony used action bar implementations are supported: stock (API >13), ActionBarCompat and ActionBarSherlock.
+The three most commonly used action bar implementations are supported: stock (API >13), ActionBarCompat and ActionBarSherlock.

 The code of this library is based on techniques outlined by Nicolas Pomepuy in [a recent blog post][1].